grahamhoyes/homelab/ansible/README.md

 Various settings and defaults are in [inventory/group_vars](inventory/group_vars/), separated by resource type.

+Settings for k3s itself are in [vars/k3s.yaml](vars/k3s.yaml), as these can't be loaded until the VMs are created part way through the playbook.

 ### Secrets

 Secrets (API tokens, VM passwords, etc) are configured using `ansible-vault`.
 The vault file is in [inventory/group_vars/all/vault.yaml](inventory/group_vars/all/vault.yaml).
 As above, [vault-pass.sh](vault-pass.sh) fetches the encryption key for the vault from the 1password CLI.